Freedom of Expression in Latin America

 Retablos are sophisticated forms of folk art comprised of portable boxes depicting events important to the Indigenous people of the highlands of Peru and Bolivia.
-Following a violent conflict between a political group called “The Shining Path” and the Peruvian government in the 1980s and 1990s, artists used retablos to help preserve survivor testimonies.
+Following a violent conflict between a terrorist organization called “The Shining Path” and the Peruvian government in the 1980s and 1990s, artists used retablos to help preserve survivor testimonies.
 A large stage in the form of a retablo was built for the release of Peru’s Truth and Reconciliation report in 2003.

 Peruvian Indigenous artist Edilberto Jiménez Quispe has created replicas of two of his great works for the Canadian Museum for Human Rights.
 In one, the Chungui people ask a hummingbird to spread the word about human rights violations inflicted upon their people.
 In another retablo, called “Death,” the artist disguised the soldier figures as monks to avoid retaliation after the military broke into his house as he worked on this piece.

 Artists call for action: Altars de Día de Muertos

 In Mexico, altars to honour the dead pre-date European contact.
 They contain memorabilia of loved ones, colourful paper decorations, flowers, candles and brightly coloured skulls.
 Annual “Day of the Dead” (Día de Muertos) celebrations on November 2 originated with ancient traditions.

 The Museum of Memory and Tolerance in Mexico City created a Day of the Dead altar as a call to action for protection of journalists’ lives and their right to freedom of expression.
 Mexico is one of the world’s most dangerous countries for journalists, who can be killed for reporting on drug cartels and state corruption.
 Thirty-seven journalists have been murdered in Mexico since 1992 because of their investigative work and 47 others have died under suspicious circumstances.